-Commissioned for the historic opening of the Spur, the last section of the High Line that extends east along 30th Street and terminates above 10th Avenue, We Are Here is a series of text-based sound installations that span several locations of the High Line.
-Claudia Rankine wrote the text with Helga Davis and LaTasha N. Diggs, with sound by Jeremy Toussaint-Baptiste.
+Commissioned for the historic opening of the Spur, the last section of the High Line, We Are Here is a series of text-based sound installations that span several locations of the High Line.
+Claudia Rankine wrote the text with Helga Davis and LaTasha N. Nevada Diggs, with sound by Jeremy Toussaint-Baptiste.

 The High Line is a place of passage—through time, through encounters.
 One threads along the elevated pathway, which is at once tunnel and viewing podium and park.
 The landscape, the streets, and the byways form and conform with forgotten histories and glass structures rising to absorb, obstruct, and create time.
 We Are Here celebrates what it means to be in relation to time, with all its pleasures of serendipity, and all the change, destruction, and renewal that accompanies the construction of modernity.